Welcome to the Cap Family!

 College scholarships exist beyond universities and FAFSA so be sure to explore all of your options.
 Third party awards may be available from local businesses, non-profit organizations, employers of you or your family members, churches, school groups and more!
 Think about your extracurricular involvement, job experience or unique traits that might make you stand out!
 Conduct online searches and talk with your high school counselor about opportunities in your community.
 These type of funds are usually gift aid and can often help make college even more affordable for you and your family.
 The sooner you begin your research, the more chances you may have!
 (Helpful Tip: Be wary of scholarship applications that require you to pay money to apply.
 You should not need to pay to apply for aid.)

 An Enrollment Deposit is required to officially reserve your place in Capital’s incoming class.
-Deposits are due by the national college decision date of May 1, 2014.
-A deposit received prior to the deadline is fully refundable by written request until May 1, 2014.
-Deposits received after the deadline are nonrefundable and may be subject to a waitlist.
+Deposits are due by the national college decision date of May 1, 2015.
+A deposit received prior to the deadline is fully refundable by written request until May 1, 2015.
+Deposits received after the May 1 deadline are nonrefundable and will be accepted on a space available basis.
 Deposit checks can be made payable to Capital University and mailed to Capital University, Admission Office, 1 College and Main, Columbus, OH 43209-2394.
 (For your convenience, a deposit form and reply envelope was included in your acceptance packet!)
-You can also pay online at www.capital.edu/deposits.
+You can also pay your deposit online.
 We’ll be so happy we’ll promptly send you a t-shirt to show off your purple and white!

 After sending your deposit and joining our class, you will sign up for a Summer Orientation Day!
-Summer Orientation takes place in May, June and July and is a jam-packed (yet super-fun) one day program where you meet with an adviser to finalize your fall class schedule, get your Capital photo ID picture and email address, complete financial paperwork and meet your fellow classmates.
-More information will be sent about orientation in the spring to all accepted students so stay tuned!
+Summer Orientation takes place in May, June and July and is a jam-packed (and super-fun) one day program where you meet with an adviser to finalize your fall class schedule, get your Capital photo ID picture and email address, complete financial paperwork and meet your fellow classmates.
+More information will be sent about orientation in 2015 to all accepted and deposited students.

-Fall Orientation, residence hall move-in and the start of classes take place in late August each year.
+Welcome Weekend, residence hall move-in and the start of classes take place in late August each year.
 These days will mark the start of your Capital career and one of the most exciting milestones of your life!
 You won’t forget a moment of your first days at Capital.
 From Move-In Day (where President Bowman just may help you carry that mini-fridge) to bonfires to our annual activities fair to the simple excitement of being on our beautiful campus in the fall, we promise you will love it!
-So mark your calendars now for the first day of class on Monday, August 25, 2014!
+So mark your calendars now for the first day of class on Monday, August 24, 2015!